siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-When we calculate space compexity we do not inlcude the space occupied by the inputs.
+When we calculate space complexity we do not include the space occupied by the inputs.

-Inside our function we are only creating two variables and it does not grow as the input grows so it's constant O(1).
+Inside our function, we are only creating two variables and it does not grow as the input grows so it's constant O(1).

 Let's look at another example: